 What you may not likely find in those articles is a link pointing to the exact location of a grant on an official government website.
 Because, in reality, it is not there.

 There is NO national debt relief grant that helps you pay off off credit card balances.

 So, what are all those commercials referencing?
 Most likely they are referring to private debt settlement or consolidation companies with misleading names and dubious intentions.

 This underscores the importance of thoroughly researching any company you considering doing business with.
-Doing your research is especially critical when an entity promises easy, quick-fix solutions, promotes the availability of debt relief grants, or touts the capability to eliminate thousands of dollars of personal
+Doing your research is especially critical when an entity promises easy, quick-fix solutions, promotes the availability of debt payment grants, or touts the capability to eliminate thousands of dollars of personal credit card debt.

 So is there no debt relief assistance available from the government for people facing financial hardships?